hbhavsar1002/Wordle-Game/README.md

-# Wordle-Game
+# Wordle Game
-This is a simple Wordle game which can be played in Command Line.
+<p>This is a simple Wordle game which can be played in Command Line.</p>
 The game is built in Python language.

-<h1>Currently the game uses wordset from NLTK courpus</h1>